brimmar/dotfiles/README.md

 ## Supported Systems

 At the moment, this Ansible configuration is tailored specifically for Pop!\_OS.
-However, I plan to extend support to other Linux distributions like Arch Linux and Ubuntu in the near future.

 ## Important Notes